scbirlab/nf-sbrnaseq/README.md

     - Histogram of unique cells per gene
     - Scatter of UMI count vs gene count
     - Scatter of UMI count vs cell count
-8. Use `scanpy` to filter cells to have > 20 unique genes, and filter genes to be found in > 0 cells, run basic QC, Leiden cluster and UMAP embed with default settings, and save resulting plots and AnnData object as `.h5ad` for downstream analysis.
+8. Use `scanpy` to filter cells to have a minimum number of unique genes, and filter genes to be found in a minimum number of cells, run basic QC, Leiden cluster and UMAP embed with default settings, and save resulting plots and AnnData object as `.h5ad` for downstream analysis.

 ### Downstream analyses [work in progress, not yet implemented]